 The Academic Department Evaluation is performed monthly, and a progress report will be issued to each student by the 5th of each month, reporting on the previous month's academic and attendance records.

-Students who meet the minimum satisfactory requirements for attendance and academic performance are considered to be making satisfactory academic progress until the next scheduled evaluation.
+Students who meet the minimum monthly and cumulative requirements for attendance and academic performance are considered making acceptable monthly academic progress "MAP" until the next scheduled evaluation.

-Academic Monitoring If a student fails to meet the minimum SAP requirements during a monthly academic evaluation, the student shall be given written notice of placement on a 30 day monitoring status.
+Academic Monitoring If a student fails to meet the minimum MAP requirements during a monthly academic evaluation, the student shall be given written notice of placement on a 30-day monitoring status.
 The student will have 30 days, respectively to meet the Institutes' minimum requirements.
 If at the next scheduled monthly academic evaluation, the student has not met the minimum requirement, the student may be subjected to dismissal from the Institute.

-The Financial Aid Benchmark evaluation will also look at a student's achievement both qualitatively (a minimum of 80% grade average) and quantitatively (a minimum of 90% attendance of scheduled classes).
-These Benchmark periods are determined by a formula mandated by the Department of Education for all students, regardless as to whether he or she is a recipient of federal student aid.
-The chart below, illustrates when those benchmark evaluations will occur:
+Satisfactory Academic Progress (Financial Aid) evaluation will also look at a student's achievement both qualitatively (a minimum of 80% grade average) and quantitatively (a minimum of 90% attendance of scheduled classes).
+These Benchmark periods are determined by a formula mandated by the Department of Education for all students, regardless of whether he or she is a recipient of federal student aid.
+The chart below illustrates when those benchmark evaluations will occur:

 REVIEW PERIOD SCHEDULED CLOCK HOURS MINIMUM ATTENDED HOURS REQUIRED MINIMUM CUMUL.
 GRADE AVERAGE REQUIRED PROGRAM

 1 450 405 80

 1500 CL HR 2 900 810 80 COSMETOLOGY

-PROGRAMS 3 1200 1080 80 COSMETOLOGY
+PROGRAMS 3 1200 1080 80 COSMETULUGT

 4 1500 1350 80

 1 450 405 80

 1000 CL HR PROGRAMS 2 900 810 80 ESTHETICS

-TROOMANIO 3 1000 900 80
+FROORAMO 3 1000 900 80

 750 CL HR 1 375 337 80 ESTHETICS/ MASSAGE

-PROGRAMS 2 750 675 80 ESTRETICS/ MASSAGE
+PROGRAMS 2 750 675 80 ESTHETICS/ MASSAGE

 620 CL HR 1 310 279 80 NAIL TECHNOLOGY

-PROGRAMS 2 620 558 80 NAIL TECHNOLOGY
+PROGRAMS 2 620 558 80 NAIL TECHNOLOGI